-Given the significance of the need for local controls to address concern about any possible residual nonattainment area, MOG urges that this factor be considered as an additional factor supporting the conclusion that no further emission requirements are necessary to satisfy the requirements of CAA section 110(a)(2)(D)(i)(I).
+Given the significance of the need for local controls to address concern about any possible residual nonattainment area, MOG urges that this factor be considered as an additional factor supporting the conclusion that no further emission requirements are necessary from Indiana to satisfy the requirements of CAA section 110(a)(2)(D)(i)(I).

-7. Consideration of international emissions also adds support to the conclusion that there is no further obligation to reduce emissions.
+6. Consideration of international emissions also adds support to the conclusion that there is no further obligation to reduce emissions.

-As an integral part of the consideration of this proposal, MOG supports an assessment of the impact of natural and manmade international emissions not only on the red lines calculation of proportional responsibility (see page 45 of the proposal) but also on the ultimate question of whether the downwind monitors can be properly considered either nonattainment or maintenance monitors.
+As an integral part of the consideration of this proposal, MOG urges that the impact of natural and manmade international emissions be assessed in addressing the ultimate question of whether the downwind monitors can be properly considered either nonattainment or maintenance monitors.